 (iii) Crystal Oscillator:

-This oscillator is the most basic type of linear oscillator used to generate the clock signals in quartz clocks & computer and to stabilize the frequency of radio transmitters.
-At radio frequency, quartz crystal component is used to determine the frequency of oscillation when subjected to an alternating voltage vibrates at a very precise frequency.
+This oscillator is the most basic type of linear oscillator used to generate the clock signals in quartz clocks & computers and to stabilize the frequency of radio transmitters.
+At radio frequency, a quartz crystal component is used to determine the frequency of oscillation when subjected to an alternating voltage vibrates at a very precise frequency.
 The frequency depends on the physical dimension of the crystal, therefore, once the crystal has been manufactured to specific dimensions, the frequency of oscillation is extremely accurate.
 Quartz crystals are limited to frequencies of 30 MHz or below.
-Crystal oscillators have much better frequency stability than LC or RC oscillators because they have high Q factor and better temperature stability than tuned circuits.
+Crystal oscillators have much better frequency stability than LC or RC oscillators because they have a high Q factor and better temperature stability than tuned circuits.

 (B) Negative resistance oscillator: